The Heartbeat of the City

 Strolling Historic Neighborhoods

 Places to visit in New Orleans, Louisiana, include historic neighborhoods like Faubourg Marigny, Bywater, and Algiers Point.
-These areas offer a chance to observe architecture, local businesses, and the daily life of residents.
+These areas offer a chance to observe architecture, local businesses, and residents’ daily lives.
 Walking tours and self-guided strolls provide a leisurely way to explore these charming neighborhoods.

 Walking Tours